 How much of my donation actually pays for the programs I listen to?

-According to our auditors, about 62% of our expenses go directly to programming.
-The infrastructure and support the remaining portion of our funding pays for is required to keep All Classical Portland on the air, providing the highest quality radio service and connected with our community.
+According to our auditors, about 59% of our budget goes directly to programming.
+The infrastructure and support staff funded by the remaining portion of our budget is required to keep All Classical Portland on the air, providing the highest quality radio service and connected with our community.